Allergen immunotherapy

-Types
+Methods of desensitization

 Subcutaneous

 Subcutaneous immunotherapy (SCIT), also known as allergy shots, is the historical route of administration and consists of injections of allergen extract, which must be performed by a medical professional.
-Subcutaneous immunotherapy protocols generally involve weekly injections during a build-up phase, followed by monthly a maintenance phase that consists of injections for a period of 3–5 years.
+Subcutaneous immunotherapy protocols generally involve weekly injections during a build-up phase, followed by a monthly maintenance phase that consists of injections for a period of 3–5 years.
 The build-up phase involves the patient being administered injections which contain increasing amounts of allergens about one to two times per week.
 The length of the build-up phase is dependent upon how often injections are administered, but normally ranges from three to six months.
 After the effective dose is reached, the maintenance phase is implemented, which varies depending upon an individual's response to the build-up phase.

+SCIT can be used for desensitizations to airborne allergens and insect venoms.
+Common airborne allergens targeted in SCIT include pollens (of grasses, trees, and weeds), animal danders, molds, and cockroach allergens.
+Venoms from bees and wasps are often the target of SCIT in patients with severe insect venom allergies.

 When accounting for a person's age, type of allergen, and severity of allergy, there is a high probability that subcutaneous allergen immunotherapy may provide greater clinical and immunological responses than sublingual allergen immunotherapy.
 Compared to sublingual allergen immunotherapy, there are no significant differences observed in quality of life.

 It is possible, but rare (1/2.5 million), that people undergoing subcutaneous allergen immunotherapy may experience a fatal anaphylactic event.
 Subcutaneous allergen immunotherapy adverse events vary significantly depending on different allergenic extracts and the application of different allergen immunotherapy schedules.

-Allergen immunotherapy schedules include the "cluster" approach, which involves administering several doses sequentially in a single day; a "conventional" approach, which involves incrementally increasing the dose over approximately 15 weeks; and the "rush" approach, which involves administering incremental doses at intervals of 15–60 minutes over 1–3 days).
+Allergen immunotherapy schedules include the "cluster" approach, which involves administering several doses sequentially in a single day; a "conventional" approach, which involves incrementally increasing the dose over approximately 15 weeks; and the "rush" approach, which involves administering incremental doses at intervals of 15–60 minutes over 1–3 days.

 It is challenging to perform an adequate risk assessment on the use of subcutaneous allergen immunotherapy compared to other forms of allergen immunotherapy administration due to the variability of immunotherapy schedules and further research is required.